rg15697/Profile/README.md

  <h2>About</h2>
-  <p>An observant and diligent aspiring full-stack developer specialization in MERN.
-I am skilled in Front-end tech as HTML5, CSS3, JavaScript, React  and Backend Tech as Node.js Express, and MongoDB and good hands on DSA.
+  <p>An observant and diligent Aspiring full-stack developer specialized in MERN stack with good hands on DSA.
 I love writing clean and Efficient code.
 I believe in continuos practice and exploring more. </p>

 <h2>Current status</h2>
-  <p>As a student I am working On React, DSA and soft skills as well as Fitness. </p>
+  <p>As a student I have completed MERN but exploring more. </p>

 <h2>Tech skills</h2>